PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 For Paima, the inputs are stored on-chain (which guarantees determinism), the function definition is packaged as an executable for running the app, and the function output is the resulting state machine after applying the transition (which can then be queried through an indexer)

-You may sometimes hear this referred to as a "pessimistic rollup" because nodes need to re-execute transactions to check the validity of the chain instead of optimistically being able to assume correctness
+You may sometimes hear this referred to as a "pessimistic rollup" because nodes need to re-execute transactions to check the validity of the chain instead of optimistically being able to assume correctness.

 ## Projective rollups

 These state machines can evolve based on L1 updates such as
 - New blocks/transactions
 - Contracts on the L1 being updated
+- Accessing historical on-chain state
-Or even more complex transition rules.
+- Reading updates from other L2s/rollups deployed on the blockchain Or even more complex transition rules.

 This is possible as sovereign rollups can [project](https://www.youtube.com/watch?v=XgOK4Gf9tO8) L1 state to the L2.

+These types of rollups shine for use cases where users need to use their assets (ex. use a NFT character to play a game made with Paima Engine), while typical optimistic/zk rollups shine for use cases where users need to exchange assets (ex. using a DEX on a blockchain ledger-based L2 VM).

 ## Stateful NFTs and NFT compression